 Waianapanaka State Park/ Black Sand Beach – Mile Marker 32

-My second favourite stop along the Road to Hana, perhaps because I found the red and black sand beaches to be so unique and different from the other more typical Hawaiian landscapes.
-The uniqueness left me mesmerised by the beauty, and in a state of complete appreciation of nature.
+Maui’s black sand beach is a must-see stop on the Road to Hana.
+This is a unique beach that you won’t experience anywhere else in the world.
 There are many walking trails in the Waianapanaka State Park.
 Enjoy a picnic lunch on the black sand beach followed by a walk on the trails or through the cave formations.
-You could easily spend an entire day in this State Park.
-There are fruit stalls as you drive in, support the locals and stop and buy some fresh organic produce.
+You could easily spend an entire day in this State Park alone.
+There are fruit stalls as you drive in, so support the locals and stop to buy some fresh organic produce.

 Red Sand Beach on Kaihalulu Bay – Just South of Hana Bay

-My absolute favourite stop on the Road to Hana.
-The red sand beach is truly unique and magical, and also one of the least crowded beaches I visited on Maui.
+The red sand beach is truly unique and magical, and also one of the least crowded beaches on Maui.
 Perhaps it was quiet because it was hard to find, and the trail down in steep and dangerous, but in my opinion, it was well worth it.
 The most magical places are the ones that are hardest to find.
 This bay has a rugged beauty to it.

 Just passed Hana is Koki Beach.
-I loved this beach, stop in for a swim if you have time.
+This is a great place to stop in for a swim.

 Ohe’o Gulch – Seven Sacred Pools – Mile Marker 42

-The reward for driving all that way, some of Hawaii’s most pristine pools.
+The reward for making it to the end of the Road to Hana is some of Hawaii’s most pristine pools.
 Photo from this website

 Road to Hana – Travel Tips

 Leave early!
-There is so much to see and do, so get a kick start on the day and leave as early as possible.
+There is so much to see and do on the Road to Hana, so get a kick start on the day.
+The earlier you leave, the better!

 Base yourself in Paia.
-Paia is a charming little town on the Coast of Maui, located at the beginning of the road to Hana.
+Paia is a charming little coastal town, located at the beginning of the road to Hana.
 Staying here will allow you to get straight on the road, which is important because it is a long day in the car.
 You want to minimise the driving time and maximise the adventure time.

 Pack a picnic – Enjoy your lunch in one of the many scenic pitstops you will be making.

-There is honestly not a lot to see in Hana, it’s famous for the road in so don’t expect anything amazing from Hana itself.
+Hana is famous for the road in so don’t expect anything amazing from Hana itself.

-This guide names only a few of the amazing places to stop along the road to Hana, these are my personal favourites, but there is much much more to explore.
+This guide names some of the best places to stop along the road to Hana, but there is much much more to explore.

 Book a tour on Maui